• Call 877-225-8384

 Differentiating Diagnoses on Psychiatry Board Exams

-September 17, 2018 by Jack Krasuski 2 Comments Categories: All Posts, Crack the Exam Question Code Tags: board exam tips, diagnoses on board exam, Dr Jack Krasuski, eating disorders, illness anxiety disorder, jack krasuski, somatic symptom disorders
+September 17, 2018 by Jack Krasuski MD 2 Comments Categories: All Posts, Crack the Exam Question Code Tags: board exam tips, diagnoses on board exam, Dr Jack Krasuski, eating disorders, illness anxiety disorder, jack krasuski, somatic symptom disorders

 Differentiating Diagnoses on Psychiatry Board Exams - Beat the Boards!Here’s an important board exam fact: you can study, study, and still further study the DSM-5 and still incorrectly answer diagnostically-focused psychiatry board exam questions.
 How can this be?
 If you have ever felt that your exam performance is not as good as your knowledge base suggests it should be, the following insight will partly explain this discrepancy.
-The discrepancy between knowledge and performance arises from a discrepancy between what you spend your time studying (and memorizing) and what the… READ MORE
+The discrepancy between knowledge and performance arises from a discrepancy between what you spend your time studying (and memorizing) and what the… Click to Read More

 Filed Under: All Posts, Crack the Exam Question Code Tagged With: board exam tips, diagnoses on board exam, Dr Jack Krasuski, eating disorders, illness anxiety disorder, jack krasuski, somatic symptom disorders

-Board Exam Study Procrastination
+Board Exam Prep: How to Avoid Study Procrastination

-September 7, 2018 by Jack Krasuski 2 Comments Categories: All Posts, How to Prepare For Your Board Exam Tags: board exam test prep, Dr Jack Krasuski, how to not procrastinate, study procrastination
+September 7, 2018 by Jack Krasuski MD 2 Comments Categories: All Posts, How to Prepare For Your Board Exam Tags: board exam test prep, Dr Jack Krasuski, how to not procrastinate, study procrastination

 Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: board exam test prep, Dr Jack Krasuski, how to not procrastinate, study procrastination